DONNA M. CARBONE

 At the The Palm Beach Institute for the Entertainment Arts, Patty trains people who, in public and private life, need that extra edge when giving a speech or performing before a camera.
 Whether you are an actor, a business person, a life coach, a motivational speaker, an organization president or any one of the myriad of position that can shine a spotlight on you, Patty’s Teleprompter Proficiency Course will give you a professional advantage.

-Todd Vittum teaches both the Thursday Improv class and the Tuesday Intermediate Acting class.
+Todd Vittum teaches the Tuesday Intermediate Acting class.
 He is an experienced actor, producer and director.
 Todd is a recognized improvisational artist and has designed innovative scenarios for his students that make the imagination come alive.
 His “no scripts – no rules” approach to training is guaranteed to bring a look of surprise and pleasure to the faces of all who attend his shows.